mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 - [Medium.com](https://medium.com) (A social publishing platform where users can share stories, ideas, and perspectives)
 - [Meetup.com](https://www.meetup.com) and their associated Slack Groups.
 Meetup is a platform that assists groups of like-minded people meet in person on online.
 Slack is an app that helps teams collaborate and communicate with great ease online.:

 The last one is key.
-People tend to care more when its someone from their own town, neighborhood.
+People tend to care a bit more when its someone from their own town, neighborhood.
 Most Meetup groups these days have their own Slack group where you could remain in contact through out the week / month.
 I learned a lot from my local Slack group.
 It was named [PhillyCocoahHeads](http://phillycocoa.org).
-I got to ask a lot about basic Programming concepts from people that I never met until years later.
+I got to ask a lot about basic Programming concepts from people that I never met in person.
+Without their help, I would not be where I am today.

 Stackoverflow.com's main benefit is that it's open to public and conversations are forever available.
 Though the UI of the site and its culture need some love.
 Slack may have a time limit for how long it keeps the history of conversations (typically 180 days) and is only available to the members of the Slack organization.
 Yet it's in real time and often with people that you actually know.

 Medium.com is public but it is not meant to be a Q&A place or where discussions happen.
 It's more of a fancy micro blog platform.
-ChatGPT (and don't forget claude.ai) is getting better and better at answering, but often there's some tribal knowledge or lack of a human element that makes understanding directly from ChatGPT difficult.
+ChatGPT (and don't forget claude.ai) is getting better and better at answering and having conversations, but often there's some tribal knowledge or lack of a human element that makes understanding directly from ChatGPT difficult.

 Nowadays if I need something, I search for it or ask ChatGPT.
-If I can't figure things out then depending on the factors listed below, I decide to take it to to either Stackoverflow or Slack
+If I can't figure things out (or need a bit more depth) then depending on the factors listed below, I decide to take it to to either Stackoverflow or Slack
 - The type of question.
 - How experienced and responsive the Slack vs Stackoverflow folks are on that subject.
 - When was the last time I asked a question.
 I don't want to be asking too many questions from the same people.

 Example:
-- On Stackoverflow, due to its requirements for having straightforward answers, you can not ask an _open ended_ question of: "Is using Java better or Kotlin to make a server?
+- On Stackoverflow, due to its requirements that questions must have straightforward answers, you can not ask an _open ended_ question of: "Is using Java better or Kotlin to make a server?
 Why".
 So Slack is your only choice.

 - Everyone you know in your Slack group has knowledge on iOS, no one knows anything about Network Security.
 So your only choice is to ask the question on Stackoverflow.

 ## Should I learn on my own or join a BootCamp or get an associate degree?
 The path to success is anything between 6-24 months.
 There are no shortcuts.
 No Program is a silver bullet.

 The programs are meant to show you the path and help you stay on the path.
-Do not think by joining a university, bootcamp, the job is done.
-You're the one that has to spend time experimenting, finding yourself mentors, attending meetups, do the network, figuring out bugs, practicing, preparing for interviews, writing your resume, setting up sample projects, etc.
+Do not think by joining a university, bootcamp, the job is done. _You_ are the one that has to spend time experimenting, finding yourself mentors, attending meetups, do networking, figuring out bugs, practicing, preparing for interviews, writing your resume, setting up sample or real (but small) projects / apps,  etc.

 For the right person and dedication, and with a good amount of luck and support, either of the approaches work.